Cyclomatic number: For hypergraphs

+where g is the degree sum (and the number of edges in the Levi graph), e is the number of hyperedges in the given hypergraph, v is the number of vertices, and c is the number of connected components.

+The degree sum of a hypergraph is the sum of the degrees of all the vertices, reducing to 2e for a simple graph, or ke for a k-uniform hypergraph.
+This formula is symmetric between vertices and edges which demonstrates a hypergraph and its dual hypergraph have the same cyclomatic number.

 Matroid rank and construction of a minimum feedback edge set

-The circuit rank of a graph G may be described using matroid theory as the corank of the graphic matroid of G. Using the greedy property of matroids, this means that one can find a minimum set of edges that breaks all cycles using a greedy algorithm that at each step chooses an edge that belongs to at least one cycle of the remaining graph.
+The cyclomatic number of a graph G may be described using matroid theory as the corank of the graphic matroid of G. Using the greedy property of matroids, this means that one can find a minimum set of edges that breaks all cycles using a greedy algorithm that at each step chooses an edge that belongs to at least one cycle of the remaining graph.

 Alternatively, a minimum set of edges that breaks all cycles can be found by constructing a spanning forest of G and choosing the complementary set of edges that do not belong to the spanning forest.

 The number of independent cycles

-In algebraic graph theory, the circuit rank is also the dimension of the cycle space of $G$.
-Intuitively, this can be explained as meaning that the circuit rank counts the number of independent cycles in the graph, where a collection of cycles is independent if it is not possible to form one of the cycles as the symmetric difference of some subset of the others.
+In algebraic graph theory, the cyclomatic number is also the dimension of the cycle space of $G$.
+Intuitively, this can be explained as meaning that the cyclomatic number counts the number of independent cycles in the graph, where a collection of cycles is independent if it is not possible to form one of the cycles as the symmetric difference of some subset of the others.